So you finish editing and making changes to your images or “copies “in Lightroom. Now what?

 That is it.
 One thing to remember is that the export dialog box keeps the same values that you had inputted from your previous export.
 So you want to be sure to look over everything before printing.
 You do not want to be surprised and realize you have exported your files at 72ppi instead of 300ppi for print.
 You will be very upset if you find you have forgotten to change that setting from a previous export.

-Armed with a Nikon D700, several Nikkor primes and the Tamron 28-75, Monica focuses on children and newborn portraiture in the Seattle, Washington area, despite her disdain for the rain.
-She also has a love for macro photography and is the instructor of CMU’s Intro to Macro and Mastering Manual Exposure photography workshops.
+Armed with both a Nikon and Canon set up, Monica focuses on children and newborn portraiture in the Seattle, Washington area, despite her disdain for the rain.
+She also has a love for macro photography and is the instructor of CMU’s Mastering Manual Exposure photography workshop.
 And although Monica is a Mac girl, she is madly in love with her Microsoft employed husband, their two young daughters and the family’s Maltipoo, Scout.
 She enjoys kickboxing and DIY crafts but would much rather spend her day off “laying on a hot, sunny beach reading a magazine while sipping a fruity beverage.”
-When Monica stops by Starbucks, her OCD nature tends to surface and her resulting order is a Venti Passion Fruit Shaken Iced Tea Lemonade with 2 pumps classic syrup.